 When suppliers have a positive experience in the business of golf and benefit from golf’s economy, they are more likely to participate in the game.

-In keeping with our commitment to Diversity and Inclusion, as well as our commitment to enhancing the economic growth and well-being of communities, the PGA of America hosts PGA Supplier Inclusion events.
+In keeping with our commitment to inclusion and diversity, as well as our commitment to enhancing the economic growth and well-being of communities, the PGA of America hosts vendor inclusion events.

-We encourage suppliers to participate in our PGA Diverse Business Opportunity Exchanges, and various leadership events throughout the year – check back regularly for updates.
+We encourage vendors to participate in our PGA Diverse Business Opportunity Exchanges, and various leadership events throughout the year – check back regularly for updates.

 Next up!
-Our PGA Diverse Business Opportunity Exchange Registration in support of the 2020 PGA Championship at TPC Harding Park in San Francisco, California and the 2020 Ryder Cup at Whistling Straits in Kohler, Wisconsin is NOW OPEN.
+Our PGA Diverse Business Opportunity Exchange Registration in support of the 2021 PGA Championship at The Ocean Course on Kiawah Island, South Carolina.
 The event is designed to assist PGA Major Championship Prime Suppliers in identifying prospective certified minority-, women-, Veteran-, disabled- and LGBT-owned business suppliers that can provide goods and services in specific categories.

 Chandler, Campbelle, & Daschle (CCD) works with PGA of America’s Prime Supplier, The Convention Store, to deliver uncompromised service and logistics so fans get where they’re going with ease at PGA Championship events.
 CCD provides centralized and local staffing for shuttles and parking to meet the demands of championships.
 This can include hiring, training, and mentoring young adults from the inner city to help introduce them to the game of golf, in addition to working with local high schools and universities.
 CCD attributes their success to being proactive, communicative, and honoring commitments.
 Their keys to success also include teamwork and empowerment – putting the right people in the right seat on the bus and getting out of the way so they can do what they do best.